Click here for a PDF version of this document, Three Common Myths about Refugees

-3 Common Myths About Refugees
+Three Common Myths About Refugees

-MYTH: “The refugee resettlement process is not secure and terrorists can easily enter the country”
+MYTH: “The process for admitting refugees to the United States is not secure and terrorists can easily enter the country.”

 MYTH: “The United States is the only country takes in refugees.
 We do more than our share to help refugees.”

 FACT: Historically, the United States has maintained a refugee resettlement program and, since 1975, has welcomed approximately three million refugees.
 While the United States has the largest resettlement program, twenty-eight other nations, including Canada, Australia and Norway, are also engaged in refugee resettlement.

 However, as noted above, very few refugees are eligible for resettlement.
 Other refugees are forced to flee and seek safety in host countries.
 While the U.S. provides aid to refugees overseas, the hosting countries, particularly those in geographical proximity to global crisis areas, are nearing a breaking point.
 Lebanon, for example, currently hosts over one million refugees fleeing the Syrian conflict, which amounts to about 1 refugee for every 5 people in Lebanon.
 (For reference, the United States resettled only 85,000 refugees in 2016.)
 Other countries hosting a large number of refugees include Turkey, Pakistan, Ethiopia, and Jordan.

 The refugee crisis is a global crisis and one in which U.S. leadership is crucial.
 In addition to providing aid and resettlement to refugees for humanitarian reasons, U.S. involvement is key to facilitating the stability of the regions where these crises are occurring.